hydrosquall/scrollycoding-preview/posts/vega-lite-scrollycoding-1.md

   url: '/assets/blog/dynamic-routing/cover.jpg'
 ---

 Vega-Lite is a declarative grammar of graphics.
-It's a powerful language for building simple and complex visualizations by writing JSON definitions, called "specs".
+It's a powerful language for building visualizations by writing JSON definitions (specs).

-Full-fledged Vega specs may seem daunting at first.
-However, they are approachable when you build them up gradually.
+Full-fledged specs may seem daunting at first.
+However, they are approachable when you build them gradually.
 Let's give it a try.

 <Hike>